17 April 2019

 Previous Great Ydeas grants have funded education or training opportunities, launch social enterprises or community-based projects, seed funding for a small business establishment or professional development opportunities.

-Grants of up to $2,000 are given to local women, including female identifying and non-binary people and girls, in the categories of small business, community development, the arts, diversity and inclusion, social enterprise, and professional development.
+Grants of up to $2,000 are given to local women, including female and non-binary people, in the categories of small business, community development, the arts, diversity and inclusion, social enterprise, and professional development.

 This year’s grants program offered a pool of $14,000 in funding with the support of business and philanthropic partnerships.